-Ref Page Policy / Paragraph Main Modification Reason i Protection and enhancement of heritage assets and their settings through appropriate mitigation measures, to be informed by a Heritage Assessment Statement in accordance with Policy HE1; On and off-site sustainable transport measures, as set out in Policy TI1, to include financial contributions to increase the frequency and reliability of Dover Fastrack, and towards provision of highway infrastructure improvements for Dover Fastrack as set out in Policy SP12.
-MM41 123 Policy SAP8 - Land Amend criterion g and add 2 new criterion: For effectiveness and to ensure including the Gas Holder, SAP 8 - Land adjacent to the Gas Holder, Coombe Valley Road, Dover (DOV022B) that the policy is justified Coombe Valley Road, Dover (DOV022B) g Due to the urban location of the site, some of the open space require dments in accordance with Policy PM3, shall be provided as off-site contributions to enhance open space in the local area, including the designated areas south of the site.
-(2010222) Consideration to be given to pedestrian and cycle connectivity, having particular regard to proposals for development under SAP9 and SAP13 (DOV022c).
+MM No. Page Policy / Paragraph Main Modification 110. ranagraph i Protection and enhancement of heritage assets and their settings through appropriate mitigation measures, to be informed by a Heritage Assessment Statement in accordance with Policy HE1; On and off-site sustainable transport measures, as set out in Policy TI1, to include financial contributions to increase the frequency and reliability of Dover Fastrack, and towards provision of highway infrastructure improvements for Dover Fastrack as set out in Policy SP12.
+MM41 123 Policy SAP8 - Land including the Gas Holder, Coombe Valley Road, Dover (DOV022B) Amend criterion g and add 2 new criterion: SAP 8 - Land adjacent to the Gas Holder, Coombe Valley Road, Dover (DOV022B) g Due to the urban location of the site, some of the open space requiredments in accordance with Policy PM3, shall be provided as off-site contributions to enhance open space in the local area, including the designated areas south of the site.
+Consideration to be given to pedestrian and cycle connectivity, having particular regard to proposals for development under SAP9 and SAP13 (DOV022c).
 On and off-site sustainable transport measures, as set out in Policy TI1, to include financial contributions to increase the frequency and reliability of Dover Fastrack, and towards provision of highway infrastructure improvements for Dover Fastrack as set out in Policy SP12.
-MM42 124 SAP9 - Land at Barwick Road Industrial Estate, Dover (DOV022E) - Supporting Text Amend paragraph 4.136: 4.136 The built area in this location is wrapped around to the north and south by a large area of open space which is within the Dover & Folkestone Cliffs & Downs BOA and partly designated as a Nature Reserve (High Meadow) with a Local Nature Reserve to the south.
-The area to the north western part of the site lies in the Kent Downs AONB, and the rest of the site is therefore within the setting of the Kent Down s AONB.
-For effectiveness and to ensure that the policy is justified
+MM42 124 SAP9 - Land at Barwick Road Industrial Estate, Dover (DOV022E) - Supporting Text Paragraph 4.136 Amend paragraph 4.136: 4.136 The built area in this location is wrapped around to the north and south by a large area of open space which is within the Dover & Folkestone Cliffs & Downs BOA and partly designated as a Nature Reserve (High Meadow) with a Local Nature Reserve to the south.
+The area to the north western part of the site lies in the Kent Downs AONB, and the rest of the site is therefore within the setting of the Kent Downs AONB.